Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/SpecialTopics/4-1-LargeObjects.md

 # 4.1 Reading Large Objects
 JPA enable a tagging of large objects with the annotation @Lob.
 Java provides in addition two interfaces `java.sql.Blob` and `java.sql.Clob` to support the handling of Lobs.
 The interfaces have to be implemented individually by each database provider, which makes it difficult to create a generic solution.
-Nevertheless they are supported in general.
+Nevertheless, they are supported in general.
 ## Metadata
 Independent from the used type, if a property is annotated with @Lob `maxlength` is suppressed.